Spooky spines: How to enjoy Halloween despite back pain

 Will there be trick-or-treating in your area?
 If so, make sure to plan ahead and pay close attention to how your body is feeling.
 You might know that you can only go out for 20 minutes before your pain increases.
 In that case, arrange for someone to join the kids the rest of the time.
 Staying home on Halloween night?
 Consider leaving some grab-and-go baggies of candy or a large bowl outside.
 This way the kids can grab it on their own.

 With everything that surrounds holiday celebrations, they can start to feel rather stressful.
 This year, make a point to reverse that trend!
 Focus on what matters most – enjoying the special occasion, making the most of the day, and using it as a way to lift your spirits.
-If this way of thinking sounds good to you, you might also want to check out our app.
+If this way of thinking sounds good to you, you might also want to check out our pain management program.